grandemayta/webapp-with-sw/README.md

 </p>

-To launch server type the following command:
+To launch the webapp type the following command:

 ```
 npm start